poechlauerbe/F1-app/OpenPoints.md

 - add current lap
 - add tyre

-### Race control - open
-- add CSS depending on the message

 ### Teamradio - open
 - add photo (maybe only for bigger devices)
 - think about update strategy to not reload everything all the time